-Leading HMO letting agents Slater & Brandley have long heralded the benefits of investing in Flats or Houses of Multiple Occupation (HMO’s).
+Leading HMO letting agents Slater & Brandley have long heralded the benefits of investing in Houses of Multiple Occupation (HMO’s).
 Whilst many landlords have ran shared houses for some time many more remain unaware of the wide reaching benefits of managing house shares.
 However, times are now changing with landlords coming under increasing pressure to adapt in order to survive.

 Without question, the most important and recent change perhaps in the last 10 years was an announcement in the 2015 Budget.
 HMRC went on record to confirm they would be changing the way residential landlords profits are treated in the future.
 From the 2017/18 tax year HMRC will introduce a clampdown on the level of Mortgage Interest Tax Relief that landlords can claim against profits.
 This change will be phased in during the four tax years 2017 – 2020.
 Once fully implemented this is likely to increase the amount of income tax paid by most landlords.